What Is a Talent Pool?

 Availing of employees’ referrals can help the company quickly create talent pools containing hundreds of profiles.
 When well implemented, the benefits of this recruiting strategy are several, such as improving the company’s brand and boosting employees’ motivation.

 To incentivize the employees to provide referrals, companies usually offer monetary and non-monetary rewards.
 Moreover, non-monetary incentives, such as social recognition within the company, a vacation or a trip, can be much more effective in motivating employees to make referrals.

 Promote job offers on social media

-Most companies manage social media profiles that feature its mission and values, contact information, promotional codes, and much further information.
+Most companies manage social media profiles that feature their mission and values, contact information, promotional codes, and much further information.
 A company’s page should also promote job offers that can reach out more easily to qualified candidates.
 It also helps your current employees share them within their internal networks, simplifying the referral procedure.

 Actively promoting job offers on social media considerably reduces the efforts and costs of the hiring process and increases brand awareness.

 Building a Talent Pool is crucial when it comes to long-term, strategic workforce planning.
 It reduces the time and the cost per hire and allows to fill current and future vacancies quickly.